What matters to you.

 - 6 mini bottles of wine (enough for two to taste) shipped directly to your door (We suggest you enjoy the wine tasting on demand event within 4 months of receipt to optimize freshness).

-- Rick Steves’s newest book, On the Hippie Trail: Istanbul to Kathmandu and the Making on a Travel Writer (additional copies of this book are available for purchase)
+- Rick Steves’s newest book, On the Hippie Trail: Istanbul to Kathmandu and the Making of a Travel Writer (additional copies of this book are available for purchase)

 Please note:

-- Kits cannot be shipped to Canada and the following states: Alabama, Alaska, Arkansas, Delaware, Hawaii, Mississippi, New Jersey, Rhode Island, and Utah.
+- Kits cannot be shipped to Canada and the following states: Alaska, Arkansas, Delaware, Hawaii, Mississippi, Rhode Island and Utah

 - Guests must be at least 21 years old to participate in alcohol related events.